Bodesx/music/README.md

-# M-music
+# Muzira-music app
- A php music app with authentication
+ A simple php music app with authentication